Aswanth-c/Aswanth-c/README.md

 - 👋 Hi, I’m @Aswanth-c
-- 👀 I’m interested in computers and softwares
+- 👀 I’m interested in computers ,softwares and Blockchain
 - 🌱 I’m currently a  full-stack Web developer.
 - 💞️ I’m looking to collaborate on any web projects.
 - 📫 you can reach me at  Aswanthpcg@gmail.com or @AswanthChakkin2 in twitter or  Aswanth#1733 in discord :)